PBCZMMUS/Express_Crash/README.md

         -   try it in browser localhost:3000/home   OR localhost:3000/about

 ## Step 2 (Setting Up Middleware)
+    -   Create 'public' folder and add some files
+    -   Add codes for static middleware to server.js
         -   'express.static' middleware to serve static files like HTML, CSS, JavaScript, and images
         -   can be accessed at 'http://localhost:3000 OR style.css OR script.js etc.